Ontario College Diploma | 4 semesters | Barrydowne Campus

 Indigenous Arts and Film

-Indigenous Culture/Celebration (Indigenous Peoples Today)
+Indigenous Peoples Today (Indigenous Peoples Today)

 Three Elective Courses.
 9